pnnl/BEM-for-PRM/content/get_start/os_engine/installation.md

 {{< line_break >}}

-You will need following applications to ensure OpenStudio Standard running on your project.
+You will need the following applications to ensure OpenStudio Standard is running on your project.

 #### Download Ruby

 **Ruby 2.7**.
 Latest stable version is **2.7.6** and it can be downloaded at: [https://cache.ruby-lang.org/pub/ruby/2.7/ruby-2.7.6.tar.gz](https://cache.ruby-lang.org/pub/ruby/2.7/ruby-2.7.6.tar.gz)

 Follow the installation guide to complete the ruby installation.
-You can also verify the ruby installation with the following command in command line:
+You can also verify the ruby installation with the following command in the command line:

 ```
 C:\Users\sample_user>ruby -v